mariocasciaro/object-path/README.md

 **object-path** can be extended using plugins per instance or per global instance (`var objectPath = require('objectPath').instance` in Node, and `objectPath` global in browser).
-Those plugins can add new functionality or modify existing ones.
+Those plugins can add new functionality or modify existing methods.

 To extend `objectPath`, you should use: